ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 44-Notes.md

 [50:43] - **Daira**

-There's also work that need sot be done on the implementation side, making sure that the circuit fits within 2^11 rows etc.
+There's also work that needs to be done on the implementation side, making sure that the circuit fits within 2^11 rows etc.

 ___